In This Article

 What to Expect from a Fractional Laser Facial

 I couldn't wait to get on the table and get things going.
 The first step was a YAG laser, meant to deliver energy to the deeper layers of your skin—stimulating collagen, targeting stubborn pigmentation, and vaporizing unwanted material from both your skin’s surface and deep down in your pores.
 It felt almost entirely painless, save for a few zaps I'd compare to the snap of a rubber band, and left my skin feeling really smooth and primed for the next step.
 Following the YAG laser was the fractional resurfacing laser, which is specifically meant to rapidly target pigmentation, reverse your sun damage, and improve your skin’s texture by stimulating collagen production.
-Because of its fractional pattern of energy delivery, the laser creates microscopic channels in your skin that allow for improved penetration of key hydrating and anti-aging ingredients.
+Because of its fractional pattern of energy delivery, the laser creates microscopic channels in your skin that are meant to allow for improved penetration of key hydrating and anti-aging ingredients.
 This was a bit more intense but still completely manageable.

 The last and final step (remember, this is only a 30-minute ordeal, and I got it on my lunch hour) is a hydration boost treatment.
-It utilizes pressurized oxygen to deliver hyaluronic acid (my skin's favorite thirst-quenching ingredient), antioxidants, and peptides into your skin for an instant plumping effect (seriously, I looked visibly suppler and my skin was undeniably bouncy).
+It utilizes pressurized oxygen meant to deliver hyaluronic acid (my skin's favorite thirst-quenching ingredient), antioxidants, and peptides into your skin for an instant plumping effect (seriously, I looked visibly suppler and my skin was undeniably bouncy).
 It also applied a deep infusion of anti-aging ingredients to fill in any unwanted lines or wrinkles.
 I can't stress enough how happy I was when I first held a mirror up to my face post-treatment.
 I noticed some mild redness for a few hours following, sure, but the results were pretty magnificent.
 I looked glowy, smooth, even, and hydrated.
 As the days went on, the glow didn't disappear.
 I received compliments from co-workers and friends almost every day the following week, asking what I was doing differently to my skin.

-Apply a thin layer of cortisone cream to help reduce any post-facial redness and irritation.
+Try applying a thin layer of cortisone cream to help reduce any post-facial redness and irritation.

 Because your skin will likely be more sensitive than usual after undergoing a fractional laser facial, you'll want to liberally apply sunscreen.
 Over the following days, moisturizer or face oil—and, again, sunscreen—will also come in handy.